disease-maps/disease-maps.github.io/pages/projects/vignette_5.md

-### 2. Preparing the data-containing file for integration
+### 2. Preparing the data-containing files for integration

 #### 2.1.
+Open the file "AD_proteome_control.tsv" and then add a new column named "color".
+Fill rows in column "color" with a [hex color code for your color of interest](https://www.color-hex.com/color/).
+Suggestion: #2986cc (blue).
+Save it as "AD_proteome_control.txt"

+#### 2.2.
 Normalize FCH values to the [-1,1] range by truncating the FCH value to a maximum and minimum of, respectively, 3 and -3.
 Use your prefered method to do that, but, if you prefer, we offer you here a Python-based normalizer script that will create the normalized version of data ([Download it here](/pages/projects/minerva_normalize.zip)) as well as the file ready to be uploaded in the map.

-##### 2.1.1.
+##### 2.2.1.
 Install Python 3 in your operational system (Latest stable version for the latest versions of operation systems: [Windows](https://www.python.org/ftp/python/3.13.5/python-3.13.5-amd64.exe) or [MacOS](https://www.python.org/ftp/python/3.13.5/python-3.13.5-macos11.pkg)).
-##### 2.1.2.
+##### 2.2.2.
 After downloading the above zip file, unzip it in your local computer in your folder of preference.
 You see a python file named "minerva_normalize.py"
-##### 2.1.3.
+##### 2.2.3.
 In Windows, just double-click the file; in Linux, right-click it and select "Run as a program".
 In MacOS, open the Terminal, go to the folder where the python file is located and type "python3 minerva_normalize.py".
-##### 2.1.4.
+##### 2.2.4.
 Regardless of the system, a small window equal or similar to the pictureb below will appear.
 Click "Select file to Normalize" and select the file "AD_proteome.tsv"

 <img width="552" height="279" alt="image" src="https://github.com/user-attachments/assets/ea276913-a4bf-4528-b01f-dfbd938adc20" />

-##### 2.1.5.
+##### 2.2.5.
 If successfull, the file "AD_proteome_normalized.txt", which is ready to be uploaded to the map, is generated.

 <img width="415" height="211" alt="image" src="https://github.com/user-attachments/assets/5aa31bd2-865f-45d7-81c8-8f33f1315eb5" />